chibytez/safeguard/README.md

 ## Note
 If I had a enough time, I would have
-- written more test case
+- written more test cases
-- covered more test scenario
+- covered more test scenarios
-- used function in places  where their where codes were repeated
+- used function in places  where codes were repeated
 - Implemented CI/CD